Gluesticks Blog

 Instructions

-• Mix all ingredients together (except for chocolate) using an electric mixer until it forms a soft dough.
+• Mix all ingredients together (except for chocolate) using an electric stand mixer until it forms a soft dough.

 Notes